Note: As a subsidiary of

 Develop advanced skills in photography as a medium to express creative ideas, and learn how to solves visual problems through idea generation, composition, lighting and using various equipment.
 This course will cover:

 - Advanced camera skills

 - Creative solutions to unfamiliar visual problems

-- Industry appropriate camera equipment and accessories (range may include but is not limited to, full-frame digital cameras, medium format digital cameras)
+- Industry-appropriate camera equipment and accessories (range may include but is not limited to, full-frame digital cameras, and medium format digital cameras)

-- Generate advanced visual ideas from research and analysis of initial brief leading to digital capture and progressing to resolution (range may include but need not be limited to: composition, digital manipulation, presentation and written component).
+- Generate advanced visual ideas from research and analysis of the initial brief leading to digital capture and progressing to resolution (range may include but need not be limited to composition, digital manipulation, presentation and written component).

 Gain advanced skills in communicating visual ideas, through understanding digital imaging technology.
 The course will cover: